SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/00-2-4-propose.md

  # set date when task has been approved by consortium.
 Remove once completed.
 Will then go into history
 summary: Define the minimal valuable information that a system specification has to provide.
 wp: 1.3
-workpackage: "wp1.3"
+workpackage: "wp2.4"
-status: open
+status: propose
-lead: "Gokmen Kilic"
+lead: "Ed Bennett"
 summary: "Central access point to UK testbeds"
 ---